IBM/tape-archive-api/readme.md

 ### Deployment on Spectrum Archive server
-To deploy the Tape Archive API on a Spectrum Archive node, node version 10 or higher must be installed on the Spectrum Archive node.
+To deploy the Tape archive REST API on a Spectrum Archive node, node version 10 or higher must be installed on the Spectrum Archive node.
 Copy server.js and package.json to the server and run `npm install`.

 Prior to starting the API export the following environmental variables: